 You know that having up-to-date content on your site is important, and you’re probably well aware that sites with comprehensive topic coverage tend to rank better in SERPs.
-But whether you’re starting from scratch or looking to re-vamp an existing blog, planning an editorial calendar presents some challenges.
+But planning an editorial calendar presents some challenges.

 A well-planned editorial calendar isn’t just helpful for content creation, but your marketing, sales, and social media teams as well.
-It tells them the resources that are available (or soon to become available) for them to either promote within social media channels or distribute directly to prospects.
+It tells them the resources available to either promote within social media channels or distribute to prospects.

 Establish Categories and Pillar Content

 First, you’ll need to determine your blog categories and subcategories.
 This is an important step in mapping out your content marketing strategy.
 (If you already know this, you can skip this section.)
-Most often, this begins with brainstorming, but if you’d like to take a more data-driven approach, begin by entering your site’s main focus topic into the MarketMuse Content Analyzer.
-It doesn’t matter if you don’t have any content yet, because the platform will automate a list of related topics, organized by relevance, as well as the top-ranking pages for that focus topic.
+Most often, this begins with brainstorming.
+But if you’d like to take a more data-driven approach, begin by entering your site’s main focus topic into the MarketMuse Content Analyzer.
+It doesn’t matter if you don’t have any content yet.
+The platform will automate a list of related topics, organized by relevance, as well as the top-ranking pages for that focus topic.

 For example, let’s say the focus topic for your site is “SEO.”
 (You’ll want to choose something with high relevance, but that’s also broad enough to turn out a lot of related and subtopics.)